JalmaGit/FullProject/README.md

 ### Nodes

-The nodes can be found throught these links.
+The nodes can be found throught these links,

  - [Camera Node](RobotProject/RobotProject/Camera_node.py)